 The red taillights of the Dodge fade into the distance.
 I stand alone in the dark fog that is now drizzling, cars and trucks whizzing by at seventy.
 I stretch out my arm and thumb, trying to project as as much optimism and good vibes as I can muster.
 If they see me at all, it’s for a fraction of a second or so.
 A sudden pall of cold, loneliness and doubt overcomes me.
 Why didn’t I start sooner…or take the bus?
 What the hell am doing out here?

 Off in the distance, I hear the repeated fog-muffled blast of a truck’s air horn, which I ignore at first.
-When it blasts a few more times, I turn around and barely make out the outline and clearance lights of a semi pulled off on the shoulder, a good quarter of a mile down the freeway.
+When it blasts a few more times, I turn around and barely make out the outline and clearance lights of a semi pulled off on the shoulder ahead, a couple hundred yards down the freeway.
 Initially, I ignore it; then I realize…he must be beckoning me!
-I’ve never had a semi do this before, stopping from full speed on a freeway.
+I’ve never had a semi do this before, stopping from full speed on a freeway, at night, no less.
 I run down the shoulder, reach for the grab bar, and scramble up into the warm and vibrating womb of a big Kenworth cabover.
 “Where ya’ going, kid?”
 “Iowa” “I drop off my load in Indiana; that’ll get ya’ a decent start” Yes it will.

 In fact, it would be the record breaking ET of the dozen or so times I made that 915 mile-long hitchhiking pilgrimage between Iowa City and Towson: sixteen hours, to be exact; almost 60 mph average.
 That was thanks to two factors: that trucker wanting someone to talk with, to help him stay awake all night, as well as an unusual engine in that Kenworth: a huge Caterpillar diesel with 475 hp no less, compared to the typical 250 to 318 hp for the more common Cummins or Detroit Diesels of the time.